microsoft/coyote/docs/tutorials/first-concurrency-unit-test.md

 task (via `Task.Run`) to make the call execute asynchronously, modeling async I/O in a real database call.

-Now that we have written this mock, lets write a simple test:
+Now that you have written this mock, you can write a simple test:

 ```c#
 [Test]